 Jerry married Mary Jane Hitchock, daughter of William Roy, “Al” Hitchock and Martha Hitchcok, on August 12, 1954 in Shreveport, Louisiana.

-Jerry was pastor at Harvard Epworth United Methodist Church from 1963 to 1965.
-He was a minister at Harvard’s Memorial Church from 1960 to 1963.
+Jerry was a minister at Harvard’s Memorial Church from 1960 to 1963 and pastor at Harvard-Epworth United Methodist Church from 1963 to 1965.
 Jerry Gibson had participated in the march from Selma to Montgomery with Dr. Martin Luther King in 1965 as part of the civil rights movement.

 Jerry Gibson (left) outside Harvard Epworth United Methodist Church, with Jack and Karen Kay Leonard and Rachel Gibson